Kutaisi International University Targeting Region's Brightest Undergraduates for September 2021 Intake

 |

 KUTAISI, Georgia, Feb.
-24, 2021 /PRNewswire/ -- Kutaisi International University (KIU), the brand new, state-of-the-art, €1 billion university and science hub situated in Georgia's second city, is kicking off a recruitment drive to attract the "best and brightest" undergraduate students from Russia, Ukraine, Belarus, the Caucasus and Central Asian regions for enrolment in September 2021.
+24, 2021 /PRNewswire/ -- Kutaisi International University (KIU), the new, state-of-the-art, €1 billion university and science hub in Georgia's second city, is kicking off a recruitment drive to attract the "best and brightest" undergraduate students from Russia, Ukraine, Belarus, the Caucasus and Central Asia for enrolment in September 2021.

-Founded by former Georgian Prime Minister, Bidzina Ivanishvili, KIU opened its doors to a mix of Georgian and international students in 2020.
-Its aim is to provide a price competitive rival to the very best technical universities in Europe and America.
+Funded by the Cartu Foundation set up by former Georgian Prime Minister, Bidzina Ivanishvili, KIU opened its doors to a mix of Georgian and international students in 2020.
+Its aim is to provide a price competitive alternative to the very best technical universities in Europe and America.

 Russia, Ukraine, Belarus, Azerbaijan and Kazakhstan are prime recruitment targets for 2021.
-Announcing the start of KIU's recruitment drive, Mr. Ivanishvili said:
+Announcing the start of the recruitment drive, KIU Rector, Alexander Tevzadze, said:

-KIU will offer a full residential, campus-based education with a close focus on Science and Technology.
-Course content has been developed in partnership with TUM, which boasts six Humboldt professors in its current staff and 17 Nobel Prizes in its history.
+KIU will offer a full residential, campus-based education with a focus on Science and Technology.
+Course content has been developed in partnership with TUM, which boasts six Humboldt professors on its current staff and 17 Nobel Prizes in its history.

-KIU currently offers Bachelor degree programmes in Computer Sciences, Mathematics and Management Studies.
+KIU is offering Bachelor degree programmes in Computer Sciences, Mathematics and Management Studies.
 State-of-the-art science and medical Research Centres and laboratories are being opened to support Masters, Doctoral, and Post-doctoral programmes.

 The Research Centres are already attracting leading scientists and investment from around the world.
 Europe's leading provider of proton therapy technology for the treatment of cancer, Ion Beam Applications of Belgium, is installing a cyclotron in the University's medical research centre.